Skip to main content

 Sculpture

-The sculpture program strongly encourages students to explore, define, and develop personal artistic expression while thinking critically within the context of the world of contemporary sculpture as well as their major area of study.
-Coursework emphasizes concept development rather than the acquisition of technical skills.
-The student is permitted to incorporate any materials available to them into their sculpture practice, and an interdisciplinary approach towards including performance and video is highly encouraged.
+The sculpture program is a place for students to explore, define, and develop personal artistic expression beyond the 2-dimensional surface while thinking critically within the context of the world of contemporary sculpture.
+Students in sculpture are exposed to the ideas and work of past sculptors and as well as contemporary works.
+Coursework emphasizes concept development along with learning and refining basic technical skills.
+Technical topics ranging from brazing to soft sculpture can be explored in this area.
+The student is encouraged to thoughtfully incorporate any materials available to them, from metal, to wood, or to textiles, into their sculpture practice.
+An interdisciplinary approach towards including interactive art, performance, and video works is highly encouraged.

 Textiles